5.7. deep learning¶

 permutation equivariance: \(f\left(\mathbf{P X}, \mathbf{P A P}^{\top}\right)=\mathbf{P} f(\mathbf{X}, \mathbf{A})\)

-can now write an equivariant function that is extracts features not only of X, but also its neighbors: \(g(x_b, X_{\mathcal N_b})\)
+can now write an equivariant function that extracts features not only of X, but also its neighbors: \(g(x_b, X_{\mathcal N_b})\)

 tasks: node classification, graph classification, link (edge) prediction)